 A few months ago I had the opportunity to visit Cricut headquarters and get a tour.
 While I was there, I did a new-to-me project — I made a spray bleach stencil shirt!
 I didn’t even know bleaching T-shirts was a thing!
-But, it turns out it totally is and you can make beautiful stencils out of freezer paper or vinyl using your Cricut. and then you can use those stencils to make a DIY bleach stencil shirt!
-I never would have thought to put bleach on dark colored clothing on Purpose, but now that I see what it can do, it’s so COOL.
+But, it turns out it totally is and you can make beautiful stencils out of freezer paper or vinyl using your Cricut machine — then you can use those stencils to make a DIY bleach stencil shirt!
+I never would have thought to put bleach on dark-colored clothing on purpose, but now that I see what it can do, it’s so COOL.
 So for Day 18 & 19 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to create a beautiful bleach stencil shirt.

 See exactly how to make beautiful stencils for T-shirts with your Cricut using either freezer paper or vinyl in my tutorial video here:

 To make a bleach stencil shirt, you first need a stencil.
 You can make a stencil with both freezer paper and vinyl.
 I tried both and I really think you can use either.
 The freezer paper is a little easier to get onto your shirt, but the vinyl produced a little clearer image.
 But it’s not a huge deal either way — so pick the stencil material you have on hand!